My sophomore year of high school I had one of the best teacher’s I’ve ever had during my student career.

 She was a crazy, intelligent, fun and interesting woman who genuinely loved English and her students.
 And in October 2005, Ms. Pierce killed herself.
 I found out during marching band practice and just pretended to play my clarinet because I was crying so much.

-I tell this story because I’d like to draw a parallel to actress Carole Landis.
+I tell this story because Ms. Pierce seemed like a wacky, happy person but her death showed you never know what’s going on inside a person.
+And I’d like to draw a parallel to actress Carole Landis.

 Miss Landis was a vibrant, beautiful young star in the late 1930s and 1940s, starring in films like “Moon Over Miami” with Betty Grable and “Four Jills in a Jeep,” a film based off a book she wrote.
 Landis was friendly, well-liked and traveled overseas during World War II.

-Unexpectedly Landis was found dead at 4 a.m. on July 5, 1948.
-It’s been ruled suicide by overdose of sleeping pills, but her family isn’t convinced.
+Landis was found dead at on July 5, 1948.
+It was been ruled suicide by overdose of sleeping pills, but her family isn’t convinced.

-Carole Landis was discovered in her apartment after a big 4th of July party followed by an intimate dinner with Rex Harrison.
+Carole Landis was discovered in her apartment after a big Fourth of July party followed by an intimate dinner with Rex Harrison.

 On the Official Carole Landis website, run by her great-niece, the Landis family is convinced that Rex Harrison murdered her to avoid scandal surrounding the affair they’d been having.